Ggg93/calc/README.md

 - all buttons has a shortcut so it is possible to use all functions without mouse;
 - allows to choose a language (english/russian).

+## Versions

+- 0.1.1: first published version.
+There are some known issues that need to be fixed.

 ## Overview

 Main window:<br/>